World Series Odds

 That covers the basic gist, but you should take the time to review the rules at the books you play on.
 For example, some books may have different rules in regards to player injuries for props or on minimum innings played for bets to be settled.
 The house rules will explain what’s what, so take the time to become familiar with them.

 For the condensed 2020 season, MLB expanded the postseason field to 16 teams with eight each from the American and National Leagues.
-There has been discussion about expanding the MLB Playoffs permanently, but it’s slated to be business as usual in 2021.
-That means 10 teams make it to the dance: five teams from each side.
+It was back to normal for the 2021 MLB Playoffs with 10 teams making it to the dance.

-That’s where things stand for now, but we’ll have to consider it subject to change in case any unexpected delays pop up once again.
-Since the Yankees and Mets are among the favorites in the AL and NL, there’s a chance that both New York teams will be in the postseason this time around, so dreams of another Subway Series aren’t completely out in the left field.
+Since the Yankees and Mets are among the contenders in the AL and NL, there’s a chance that both New York teams will be in the postseason this time around.
+Dreams of another Subway Series aren’t completely out in left field as a result.

 The New York Mets have made it to the World Series a total of five times, winning two and losing three.
 The club hasn’t won it all since the legendary 1986 team made it happen, making it to the series just twice since then.
 Here are the dates and results of the team’s five trips.